MarcelMeurer/Project-MySmartScale/README.md

 ![CreateSP-Portal-06](media/CreateSP-Portal-06.png)

 Edit the manifest of the service principal (to allow reading usergroups).
-Change "groupMembershipClaims" to "SecurityGroup":
+Change the null value on "groupMembershipClaims" to "SecurityGroup":

 ![CreateSP-Portal-07](media/CreateSP-Portal-07.png)